 You will need to provide park tickets for your whole party, proof of Autism or disability and depending on the cast member seeing to you, ID for you and your child.
 The ID must match the names on the proof document.

 If you are French the proof can be a Disability card, a Disabled Persons Priority card, a Difficulty Standing card, a CMI card, a War Disability card or a European disabled parking badge.
-If you are a resident of any other country the proof can be in the form of a Disability card, a War Disability card, a European disabled parking badge, other medical document issued by your country of residence or an original copy of a medical certificate which is signed or stamped by a doctor and dated within the last three months.
-The medical certificate must state that your child has a permanent disability.
+If you are a resident of the UK, proof can be either a valid blue badge, a Disability Living Allowance letter, Attendance Allowance award letter or a Personal Independance Payment letter.
+All letters should be issued less than a year ago.

 What if my child hasn’t been diagnosed yet?